Our Services

 Published on: 4/24/2026

-Timing your red light therapy sessions matters because your body’s circadian rhythm affects how red and near-infrared light influence cellular energy production, skin repair, and sleep quality.
+Does timing matter for red light therapy?
+Yes—your circadian rhythm directly affects how red and near-infrared light influence cellular energy, skin repair, and sleep quality.

 Red light therapy (RLT) has surged in popularity for its skin-rejuvenating, pain-relieving, and sleep-supporting benefits.
 But when it comes to using RLT overnight, questions arise: Can you use red light therapy while sleeping?
 And is there an optimal time of day for your session?
 Below, we dive into the science, safety tips, and expert guidance to help you decide if an overnight session is right for you.